shahbajahmad/Traffic-Prediction/README.md

 # Traffic-Prediction
-The code is a Python script that performs various tasks related to time series analysis, data exploration, feature engineering, data visualization, data transformation, preprocessing, model training, and evaluation.
+This Python script performs various tasks related to time series analysis, data exploration, feature engineering, data visualization, data transformation, preprocessing, model training, and evaluation.
 Here's a breakdown of what the code does:

 Imports the necessary libraries: